Autoscaler/autoscaler/autoscale-kubernetes-container/example-dev-setup/README.md

 This will publish a number of messages to the `hello` queue.
 To publish again rename the `metadata.name` and run again.

-###Create a deployment to consume messages from RabbitMQ.
+###Create 2 deployments in different namespaces to consume messages from RabbitMQ.
-`kubectl apply -f ./consumer.yaml`
+`kubectl apply -f ./consumers.yaml`
-This will create a deployment that will consume 1 message per second per pod from the `hello` queue.
+This will create 2 deployments that will consume 1 message per second per pod from the `hello` queue.

 ###Deploy the autoscaler
 `kubectl apply -f ./autoscaler.yaml`